ibm-mas/gitops-demo/README.md

 This is the only time we will directly make changes on the cluster, with the installation of the **Account Root** application ArgoCD is ready to automatically deploy all necessary ArgoCD applications as you commit new configuration files to your **Config Repository**.

+!!! tip
-> If desired, you can safely proceed through the subsequent steps of this demonstration before waiting for the Applications created in each step to finish syncing and become healthy.
-This is possible since ArgoCD will take care of orchestrating the deployment, ensuring that each application sync is triggered only once its prerequisites are healthy.
+    It is safe to work through the subsequent steps of this guide before waiting for the Applications created in each step to finish syncing and progress to `Healthy`.
+This is possible since ArgoCD will take care of orchestrating the deployment, ensuring that each application sync is triggered only once its prerequisites have progressed to `Healthy`.
+See [Deployment Orchestration](https://ibm-mas.github.io/gitops/orchestration/) in the MAS GitOps documentation if you want to know more about how this works.

 ## Generate configuration for the Cluster Root Application

+Now we are going to generate the first GitOps configuration files for our cluster and push them to the **Config Repository**.
+These configuration files will cause the **Cluster Root Application Set** to create a new **Cluster Root** Application and install two dependencies of MAS: the **Operator Catalog** and **Redhat Certificate Manager**.

 The `mas gitops-cluster` function will perform the following actions:
 - Create the following secrets in AWS Secrets Manager:
   - `<account>/<cluster>/ibm_entitlement`: the image pull secret for the IBM Container Registry (which contains your IBM entitlement key)